yiier/forum/README.md

 forum
 =====

-forum based on yii2,this is an experimental product, not for production, unless you know what you are doing
+forum based on yii2,this is an experimental product, not use for production, unless you know what you are doing

 ## forum feature.